Lonza courts biotech backers to shore up outsourcing contracts

-ZURICH Aug 22 Swiss drugs industry supplier Lonza Group AG is courting the financial backers of biotech firms to help secure a steady stream of projects and offset some of the volatility of outsourced production contracts, a senior executive said.
+ZURICH Swiss drugs industry supplier Lonza Group AG LONN.VX is courting the financial backers of biotech firms to help secure a steady stream of projects and offset some of the volatility of outsourced production contracts, a senior executive said.

-But the nature of the business is volatile, as many promising drug candidates fall at the final hurdle or increasingly cost-conscious pharmaceutical firms terminate development programmes.
+But the nature of the business is volatile, as many promising drug candidates fall at the final hurdle or increasingly cost-conscious pharmaceutical firms terminate development programs.

 Establishing extensive long-term relationships with both "Big Pharma" and small biotechs is therefore vital to make sure drugmakers stick with Lonza through a drug's lifecycle.